joleys/niko-home-control-II/README.md

 report their power usage for 30 seconds when the "Report Instant Usage" is enabled.
 So as soon as it becomes disabled this integration re-enables it.

+### I don't have/use the Energy Home, but it is present in the integration

+Each installation exposes an Energy Home device.
+At this point there is no good way to detect if the Energy Home is used.

+If you do not want to see / record / ... you can disable the device in the integration.

 ## Development

 ### Adding support for new Device models